 Melons

-Any type of melon is perfectly fine for you to feed them, but cantaloupes are the most beneficial ones, as they have the highest amount of vitamin C and calcium.
+You can feed melons to your guinea pigs about once or twice per week.
+Any type of melon works, but cantaloupes are the most beneficial since they have the highest vitamin C and calcium content.

 Can Guinea Pigs Eat Dried Fruit?